mapr-demos/mapr-streams-60-getting-started/README.md

 This example shows how to stream JSON data and persist each message to MapR-DB.
 Akka is used to asynchronously parse and save the streamed JSON messages to MapR-DB.
 This way we can avoid blocking stream reads when we're parsing and persisting messages, which is important since we can read from a stream faster than we can persist to disk.
 Unlike to previous two examples, we're encoding the streamed JSON data as Strings (not Byte arrays).
 The Akka message processor converts each message to a JSON document using the Open JSON Application Interface (OJAI) and persists that to MapR-DB JSON tables.

-This example is pretty cool, because it's showing how to process streaming messages asynchronously using Akka.
-It's also cool because it shows how you can stream rich data structures and process them without schema restrictions.
+This example is pretty cool, because it shows how consumers can process streaming messages asynchronously using Akka.
+It's also cool because it shows how you can stream rich data structures (i.e. JSON) and process them without schema restrictions.
+Run the AkkaProducer with any JSON file, and the consumer will save those records to a MapR-DB JSON table.
 Here's how to run the producer and consumer:

 ```
 wget https://raw.githubusercontent.com/mapr-demos/customer360/master/clickstream/data/clickstream_data.json